Rutland has a wide selection of quality art galleries and fascinating shops that specialise in antiques and collectables.

 Theatre-goers are in for a treat when visiting Rutland, with top class performances in fabulous settings.

 Tolethorpe Hall, one of Europe’s finest open-air theatres, is home to Stamford Shakespeare Company, who purchased the Hall in 1977 and staged their first play in May of the same year.
 Since then, Tolethorpe Hall has grown to become an internationally respected open air theatre, with a dedicated following.
 An exciting program of performances are staged throughout the year and performances are never cancelled due to rain – the actors are exposed to the elements but the audience is seated in a covered amphitheatre, adding to the exciting outdoor experience!
 Performances take place from June to August.
-The three productions being staged in 2020 are the Shakespeare classics; Love’s Labour’s Lost, Romeo & Juliet, plus Oscar Wilde’s The Importance of Being Earnest.
+The productions being staged in 2023 are Measure for Measure, As You Like It, The Lady in the Van, and Blue Stockings.

 Picnicking on the lawn prior to the performances is a popular way to enjoy the beautiful gardens and grand setting of this idyllic country house, which was built about 800 years ago.
 Alternatively, you can enjoy a light meal in the well equipped on-site theatre restaurant.